ayoskovich/personalSite/content/project/amisaving/index.md

 <hr>

 ## Why I Made This
 I created this for a couple reasons.
 The first is that while I understand the math involved in comparing costs effectively, it's really clunky and I lose personal efficiency points when I need to manually do algebra to compare purchasing decisions.
-Having a deployed calculator means no manual algebra and I have access to the tool anywhere / anytime.
+Having a deployed calculator means no manual algebra and having access to the tool anywhere / anytime.

 The second reason is that this tool makes cost saving calculations available to everyone, regardless of their mathematical inclination.
-No algebra, no fractions, just a quick informative result about their options.
+No algebra, no fractions, just a quick informative result about their spending options.

 The third and final reason is that lots of cost saving online calculators exist but they are primarily geared towards deciding about renting vs. buying housing.
 As a consequence, they require lots of context specific user input (interest rates, mortgage rates, etc.) and are not well suited for general cost comparisons.
+This calculator attempts to fill that gap.

+This is my first fully deployed project and I learned a TON building it.
+Certainly not perfect, but I'm happy with where I ended up.

 <hr>

-That completes the general overview of the project, and everything below discusses the technical aspect of the project.
+That completes the general overview of the project and everything below discusses the technical aspects of the project.

 <hr>